terrablue/debris/README.md

 ### Transformed fixtures

-Sometimes you need all the cases of a test to do something common that isn't necessarily achieveable by fixtures.
+Sometimes you need all the cases of a test to do something common that isn't necessarily achieveable with fixtures.
 For example you might want to read a file based on a test's name and then make sure it fulfills certain criteria.

 You can override the `for` method of your `Test` object to achieve that.